ArgusOSS/Uturn-web/README.md

 ```

 Use this user when you are trying to login.
 You would require to setup [Uturn CLI](https://github.com/UturnOSS/Uturn-CLI) on your infrastructure to start adding servers to continue smoothly.

+### How do I contrbute?

+Accordingly request to be assigned one of the issues from the issues tab which you think you can fullfil.
+Don't be afraid of asking questions.
+The rule is effort for effort here :D